 In 2012, Atlas Cinemas was contacted about a ten screen theatre at the Eastgate shopping center in Mayfield Heights, Ohio.
 The theatre was a well conditioned location built in the late 1990's with a mix of auditorium styles in a unique location.
 As the need to convert to digital presentation has forced some locations throughout the country to close, Atlas Cinemas has been able to stay ahead of the trend.
 In August 2012, we welcomed the Atlas Cinemas Eastgate 10 to the Atlas Cinemas family with upgrades in the concession stand and installation of 2 Real D XL auditoriums.
 Within the first couple months full digital conversion of the projection booth was completed, boasting new Barco Digital projectors and greatly improving picture and sound.
 In the following couple years other enhancements took place including high back rocking seats.
 Then in early 2019, new full recliners were installed in all 10 auditoriums bringing the full luxury experience to the Eastgate audience.
 Since re-opening, the Eastgate location has hosted several important promotional screenings, independent and international films, and has become the Cleveland Area's Home for Bollywood.
 Each week, we are committed to serving the community by offering movies that you can't see anywhere else!

 The Colony Theater was one of Cleveland's major movie houses and one of the Shaker Square's most notable architectural features.
 Completed in Dec.
 1937, the Colony was designed for Warner Bros.
 Dubbed "The House of Curves," the auditorium seated 1,500 on the main level and in a balcony.
 The lower-level lounge featured a mural, painted by internationally known muralist Arthur Crisp, depicting the adventures of Aladdin.
 In February 1979 it closed.
 Under the ownership of Albert Saluan, it was redesigned as a five-screen multiplex and reopened with a restored lobby in Jan.
 1992.
 By the early 2000's, the square ownership and vision changed, and the theater was no longer a part of Atlas Cinemas.
 After significant changes occured to the building with different ownership, Atlas Cinemas was contacted again in late 2018 to take over the theater, now called Shaker Square Cinemas, and restore it to it's once great image, as a premiere movie house in Cleveland.
 With a renewed focus on service and cleanliness, and after major repair projects were underway, re-opened in February 2019, as the six screen all stadium seated Atlas Cinemas at Shaker Square.
-The theater will receive many improvements and updates over a series of stages, and we look forward to the next era of movies in Cleveland.
+Since re-open, we have focused on bringing the best in Hollywood, as well as local independent film to the big screen in Cleveland.
+Much like the Lakeshore Cinema in Euclid, the Atlas Cinema at Shaker Square hosts multiple local film festivals and independent film premieres, as well as community events and rentals.
+Shaker Square is again home to the great theater it once was.

 Who are we?
 We are Atlas Cinemas.
 Our managers, our staff, and our patrons are all part of the Atlas Cinemas family.
 All the things we do, and would like to do, would not be possible without your support.
 We look forward to welcoming you to Atlas Cinemas!
 Stop by, grab a popcorn and enjoy your show.